Previous Light:

 Boston offers plenty of cultural and diverse events for any tourist.

-The Boston Harbor Island Park Service in coordination with the newly formed Boston Harbor Now alliance, have developed an exciting 2-hour narrated tour involving the maritime history of Boston Harbor.
-Visitors can get close up views of Graves Lighthouse, Long Island Head Lighthouse, and the famous Boston Harbor Lighthouse on Little Brewster Island.
+The Boston Harbor Island Park Service, in coordination with the newly formed Boston Harbor Now alliance, has developed an exciting 2-hour narrated tour focusing on the maritime history of Boston Harbor.
+Visitors can get close-up views of Graves Lighthouse, Long Island Head Lighthouse, and the famous Boston Harbor Lighthouse on Little Brewster Island.

 Boston is one of the largest cities on the east coast with plenty of rich history; you can take guided walking tours to Boston’s historic places, like the Freedom Trail, or explore the Bunker Hill Monument that marked one of the starting events of the American Revolution.